Driver who ended up on Newton golf course blames GPS for wild ride

 Police said this is a great example for why people should not rely solely on their GPS.

 “We tell people always use your eyes, always use your common sense.
 Don’t rely on an app to tell you where to go,” said.
-“We’ve all heard stories where an app will take you down a one-way street or lead you down a dirt road that does nowhere,” said an officer at the scene.
+“We’ve all heard stories where an app will take you down a one-way street or lead you down a dirt road that does nowhere,” said Lieutenant Bruce Apotheker.
 “And again, the operator was just going along, he had dropped some friends off earlier, was trying to find his way home.
 By following that app on his phone, it led him down to the golf course and he ended up on the sixth hole.”

 Police said the driver was not impaired and is not facing any charges.